Equities Rally Stalls On Lingering Economic Uncertainty - UrduPoint

 Equities Rally Stalls On Lingering Economic Uncertainty

-Stock markets were mixed Wednesday as a two-day rally ran out of steam on profit-taking, with investor confidence also tempered by worries about the long-term damage coronavirus lockdowns are having on the global economy
+Stock markets diverged Wednesday as a two-day rally ran out of steam on profit-taking, with investor confidence tempered also by worries about the long-term damage coronavirus lockdowns are having on the global economy

-Hong Kong, (UrduPoint / Pakistan Point News - 20th May, 2020 ):Stock markets were mixed Wednesday as a two-day rally ran out of steam on profit-taking, with investor confidence also tempered by worries about the long-term damage coronavirus lockdowns are having on the global economy.
+London, (UrduPoint / Pakistan Point News - 20th May, 2020 ):Stock markets diverged Wednesday as a two-day rally ran out of steam on profit-taking, with investor confidence tempered also by worries about the long-term damage coronavirus lockdowns are having on the global economy.

 Equities have enjoyed a broad advance for several weeks as virus infection and death rates slow in badly hit countries, allowing governments to lift strict stay-at-home measures that have hammered businesses.